Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 A comprehensive and well written review of the article Human Airway Branch Variation and Chronic Obstructive Pulmonary Disease by Kayla Kok, a Fanshawe College student, is also featured.
 It is always encouraging to see students, who are still in training, interested in reviewing current research and sharing their work with us.

 The Eye On article features a pulmonary rehabilitation program run by Tammy Draper RRT in North Bay which encompasses education for people with COPD and their families, as well as exercise at a local gym.
 Theresa Hawn BScPT is the focus of In the Spotlight.
 As always, included are reviews of Respiratory Articles of Interest which cover self-management of patients with COPD in primary care, the use of Dupilumab in asthma, and smoking cessation.
-The Lung Association has highlighted some upcoming events.

 What better way to further your own knowledge and bring new and exciting ideas back to your own place of work than attending Better Breathing 2019, January 24 to 26, 2019, at the Toronto Marriott Downtown Eaton Centre.
 Attend for one day or all three days.
 We hope to see you all there!